ShipEngine/connect-website/reference/methods/rate-shipment.md

       required: false
       description: Your own identifiers for this packaging.

+    - name: packages[].packaging.code
+      type: string
+      required: false
+      description: Optional code used to map to what the carrier or marketplace uses to identify the packaging.

     - name: packages[].deliveryConfirmation
-      type: object
+      type: object | string
       required: true
       description: The [delivery confirmation](./../delivery-confirmation.md) included in this rate.
+This property accepts an object or a string representing the `code`.
+If an object is provided, it will have the following properties.

     - name: packages[].deliveryConfirmation.id
       type: UUID